Alec Swann: Lancashire

 In January 2002 Swann was signed by Lancashire to strengthen their batting options following the retirement of Mike Atherton.
 Swann was a regular opener during the 2002 season playing 18 first-class matches and scoring 1,073 runs at 37.00.
 His tally was the first and only time he reached a 1,000 runs in a season and included two centuries, both against Yorkshire.
 Innings of 128 and 111 made him the first Lancastrian to score centuries in his first two Roses matches.

 The following two seasons were less successful for Swann, in 15 first-class matches he scored 467 runs at 21.22.
 He was released by the club at the end of 2004 season.

+Post playing career

-Post cricket, Swann has embarked on a successful career as a journalist.
+Post cricket, Swann embarked on a career as a journalist as the sports correspondent of the Northamptonshire Evening Telegraph.
+Between 2014 and 2016, he was head of production and planning for The Cricketer magazine.
+Since 2020, he has acted as a match referee in English county cricket.